 Mohs surgery details

 Mohs surgery is done in an operating room or office with a nearby lab so that the Mohs surgeon can conveniently examine the tissue once it has been removed.
-Layer of layer of tissue will be checked until the tests no longer detect any cancer.
+Layers of tissue will be checked until the tests no longer detect any cancer.

 The area to be treated will be cleansed, and a numbing agent will be administered via injection to help with any discomfort.
 Your Mohs surgeon will remove the visible tumor along with a thin layer of surrounding tissue with a scalpel, and will place a temporary bandage.